llcit/django-pln/README.md

 ### Quick start
 1. Download and install [django-pln](https://github.com/mingchen/django-pln) on your django project.
-2. Add your settings 'pln',
+2. Add 'pln' on your settings,
 ```python
 INSTALLED_APPS = (
 	...